Call for Evidence on Experience of Concentrated Land Ownership

 - the individuals and organisations have the power to make decisions about how this land is used that effect the whole community

 The purpose of this is to help us better understand the issues that people associate with concentrated land ownership from the perspective of those directly involved or affected.
 You do not need any particular academic qualifications or professional experience to take part and it is not necessary for you to hold any kind of formal position within your community or organisation.
 But we are looking particularly for responses from people with personal experience of concentrated land ownership including individuals, community groups and land managers.

 If you ask for your response not to be published we will regard it as confidential, and we will treat it accordingly.
+If you have asked us to keep your name confidential but you are taking part in the survey as part of an organisation then your organisation name may still be published.
 If you would prefer to speak to a member of staff directly about your experiences then please contact us on 0300 244 4452 or email us at firstname.lastname@example.org